uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: The platform edition's release type as assigned by its developer, publisher, and/or distributor

-Use information available on MobyGames, Wikipedia, Steam, and/or fansites to confirm the release type, especially if it was not assigned by the developer, publisher, and/or distributor.
+Use MobyGames, Wikipedia, Steam, and/or fansites to confirm the release type if it was not assigned by the developer, publisher, and/or distributor.

 <details>
 <summary><i>controlled vocabulary</i></summary>